dannymuchoki/RecordsMaster/readme.md

 4. dotnet build
 5. dotnet run

 This will create the SQLite database with the admin user, a test user, and the seeded information.
+Check the ASPNETCORE_ENVIRONMENT variables in launchSettings.json.
+When in 'Development' the default database is SQLite.
+When in 'Production' the database will be SQL.

 # App overall
 The app runs on one model (RecordItemsModel) tied to the default ApplicationUser.
 It has ten controllers.
-The controllers, as the name suggests, control the contexts visible to the viewers in the Views.
+The controllers, as the name suggests, control what the user sees in the views.

 Note that, other than the PasswordReset controller, each controller has a corresponding view in the 'Views' directory.